EdinburghGenomics/Analysis-Driver/README.md

   `env` is 'local', in which case a local executor will be used.
 - ClusterExecutor - Converts a Bash command into a `subprocess.Popen` object, which is executed when `self.join` is called.
-- StreamExecutor - Subclasses SimpleExecutor and `threading.Thread`, making its Popen run in a sub-thread.
+- StreamExecutor - Subclasses Executor and `threading.Thread`, making its Popen run in a sub-thread.
 To use, generate the object then either call `self.run` or call `self.start` and then ideally `self.join` later.
 - ArrayExecutor - Takes a list of Bash commands and generates an Executor object for each.
 In `self.run`, it